Head of Engineering

 We invest in our people so you can benefit from training and support as you learn and develop your skills.
 You’ll have your own learning path, a way to learn new skills, grow and flourish on an ongoing basis.
 This also ensures you’re ready for the next step when it comes along.

-We reward our people, and you’ll have good benefits, a competitive salary, bonus scheme, ongoing development, and an opportunity to develop your career with the UK’s leading timber frame manufacturer.
+We reward our people, and you’ll have good benefits, a competitive salary, ongoing development, and an opportunity to develop your career with the UK’s leading timber frame manufacturer.
 This full-time role is 40 hours per week Monday to Friday, based at our offices in Westhill, Aberdeenshire.

 You’ll have 32 days holiday per year, pension, sick pay, life assurance and inclusion in our Flexible Benefits programme that includes cycle to work scheme, gym membership, dental insurance and dine out discounts as well as access to our Employee Assistance Programme.